 Hotspots: Initiated an Anti-Drug HOTSPOTS Campaign with law enforcement that resulted in the cleaning up of hundreds of locations of illegal drug activity.

-Prostitution: Convinced the Code Enforcement Division, Tampa Police Department, and City Council to clean up the prostitution and illegal drug activity on and around a Hispanic congregation on Nebraska Avenue.
+Prostitution: Convinced the Code Enforcement Division, Tampa Police Department, and City Council to clean up the prostitution and illegal drug activity on and around a Hispanic congregation and daycare center.

 5103 N. Central